 ZEVs sold, rented, or leased in New Jersey are exempt from state sales and use tax.
-This exemption does not apply to partial ZEVs, including hybrid electric vehicles.
+This exemption does not apply to partial ZEVs, including plug-in hybrid electric vehicles.
 ZEVs are defined as vehicles that meet California Air Resources Board zero emission standards for that model year.
 For a list of qualified ZEV, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
-(Reference New Jersey Statutes 54:32B-8.55)

 Port drayage trucks must meet or exceed Model Year 2010 engine federal emissions standards to access the Port Authority of New York & New Jersey (PANYNJ) marine terminals.
 Drayage trucks operating on liquefied or compressed natural gas, electricity, or hybrid electric technology are exempt from these requirements.
 For purposes of this rule, drayage trucks are defined as on-road vehicles with a gross vehicle weight rating of 33,001 pounds or greater and intended to load, unload, or transport cargo from PANYNJ terminals.
 Additional rules apply.
-For more information, see the PANYNJ website.
+For more information, see the PANYNJ Drayage Truck Registration website.

-New Jersey Turnpike Authority’s Green Pass Discount Plan provides a 10% discount on off-peak New Jersey Turnpike and Garden State Parkway toll rates for drivers of vehicles that have a fuel economy of 45 miles per gallon or higher and meet the California Super Ultra Low Emission Vehicle standard.
+New Jersey Turnpike Authority’s Green Pass Discount Plan provides a 10% discount on off-peak New Jersey Turnpike and Garden State Parkway toll rates for drivers of EVs that have a fuel economy of 45 miles per gallon or higher and meet the California Super Ultra Low Emission Vehicle standard.
 Vehicles must register with New Jersey E-ZPass.
 For more information, including application instructions, see the E-ZPass Discount Programs website.

-The New Jersey Department of Environmental Protection provides grants through the It Pay$ to Plug In: New Jersey’s Electric Vehicle Workplace Charging Grant Program (Program) to support plug-in electric vehicle adoption and EVSE installation.
-Reimbursement grants are offered on a first-come, first-served basis for the cost and installation of eligible EVSE at workplaces, government and educational facilities, non-profits, and multi-unit dwellings.
+The New Jersey Department of Environmental Protection (NJDEP) provides grants through the It Pay$ to Plug In: New Jersey’s Electric Vehicle Workplace Charging Grant Program (Program) for EV charging station installation.
+Grants are available in the following amounts:

-The State of New Jersey will work to increase the number of PEVs and related infrastructure to meet the following state goals:
+The State of New Jersey will work to increase the number of EVs and related infrastructure to meet the following state goals:

 New Jersey has developed an Energy Master Plan (EMP) that will guide the State to achieve its goals of electrifying the transportation sector and achieving 100% carbon-neutral electricity generation by 2050.
 The EMP calls for decarbonization of the transportation sector through:

-Condominium associations may not prohibit or restrict the installation or use of EVSE in a homeowner’s designated parking space.
-Condominium associations may put reasonable restrictions on EVSE, but the policies may not significantly increase the cost of the EVSE or prohibit installation.
+Condominium associations may not prohibit or restrict the installation or use of EV charging stations in a homeowner’s designated parking space.
+Condominium associations may put reasonable restrictions on EV charging stations, but the policies may not significantly increase the cost of the EV charging station or prohibit installation.
 Homeowners must comply with applicable health and safety codes and architectural standards, engage a licensed installation contractor, and provide a certificate of insurance.
-The homeowner is responsible for the cost of the installation, operation, maintenance, repair, removal, or replacement of the station in their parking space, as well as any resulting damage to the EVSE or surrounding area.
-(Reference New Jersey Statutes 45:22A-43)
+The homeowner is responsible for the cost of the installation, operation, maintenance, repair, removal, or replacement of the station in their parking space, as well as any resulting damage to the EV charging station or surrounding area.

 Any individual, business, or public entity completing infrastructure improvement projects or redeveloping residential, commercial, industrial, public, or other structures is encouraged to include ZEV fuel and charging infrastructure in redevelopment plans.
-ZEVs must meet emissions and compliance requirements specified in Title 13 of the California Code of Regulations for the applicable model year, including but not limited to, plug-in electric vehicles (PEVs) and hydrogen fuel cell vehicles.
+ZEVs must meet emissions and compliance requirements specified in Title 13 of the California Code of Regulations for the applicable model year, including but not limited to, electric vehicles (EVs) and hydrogen fuel cell vehicles.
 Infrastructure projects are encouraged to: